So why did we build Thematic?

 “But these artists should be paid for these placements!”
 We hear you, but we don’t agree.

-Thematic is not the platform for Beyoncé or Taylor Swift or Ed Sheeran — the artists who can command large licensing fees for song usage because of their prominence in the industry.
+Thematic is not the platform for Beyoncé or Taylor Swift or Ed Sheeran.
+It is not for the artists who can command large licensing fees for song usage because of their prominence in the industry.

-Thematic is a platform for the next Beyoncé — the girl in her bedroom singing in her hairbrush, learning Garageband, and wanting to be discovered as the next big thing.
+Thematic is a platform for the next Beyoncé.
+It is for the girl in her bedroom singing in her hairbrush, learning Garageband, and wanting to be discovered as the next big thing.
 This girl, sure, she can ask for a licensing fee for her new song should someone want to use it in their video.
 But how would a creator find out about this song?
-Why would a creator want to license this song from her, specifically, when they have a number of other free options or paid options with songs that are more well-known?
+Why would a creator want to license this song from her, specifically?
+They have a number of other free options or paid options with songs that are more well-known?

-We’re not looking to become a repository of catalogue songs, building out an immense library of stagnant songs that were trending last year.
-Thematic is a promotional platform, with new songs coming in and rotating out after their promo period, similar to the radio or Netflix models, to best align with the artist’s rollout.
-We’re all about giving the artist their best chance at making waves with their new release, giving it an opportunity to gain traction with new audiences.
+We’re not looking to become a repository of catalogue songs.
+We’re not looking to build out an immense library of stagnant songs that were trending last year.
+Thematic is a promotional platform.
+We have new songs coming in and rotating out after their promo period.
+It’s similar to the radio or Netflix models, to best align with the artist’s rollout.
+We’re all about giving the artist their best chance at making waves with their new release.
+We give it an opportunity to gain traction with new audiences.